-The elements below should be described in the monitoring plan.

-Monitoring period

-The policy implementation period is the time period during which the policy is in effect.
-The assessment period is the time period over which the GHG impacts resulting from the policy are assessed.
-The monitoring period is the time period over which the policy is monitored.

-At minimum the monitoring period should include the policy implementation period.
-Users can have multiple monitoring periods for separate assessment periods.
-A monitoring period can also include monitoring of relevant activities prior to implementation of the policy and after the policy implementation period.
+- 17 The elements below should be described in the monitoring plan. - 18 Monitoring period - 19 The policy implementation period is the time period during which the policy is in effect.
+The assessment - 20 period is the time period over which the GHG impacts resulting from the policy are assessed.
+The - 21 monitoring period is the time period over which the policy is monitored. - 22 At minimum the monitoring period should include the policy implementation period.
+Users can have - 23 multiple monitoring periods for separate assessment periods.
+A monitoring period can also include - 24 monitoring of relevant activities prior to implementation of the policy and after the policy implementation - 25 period. - 26 Users should strive to align the monitoring period with those of other assessments being conducted using - 27 other ICAT methodologies.
+For example, if assessing sustainable development impacts using the ICAT

-Users should strive to align the monitoring period with those of other assessments being conducted using other ICAT guidance documents.
-For example, if assessing sustainable development impacts using the ICAT Sustainable Development Guidance in addition to assessing GHG impacts, the monitoring periods should be the same.
+- 1 Sustainable Development Guide in addition to assessing GHG impacts, the monitoring periods should be - 2 the same.

-Institutional arrangements for coordinated monitoring

-Information on key performance indicators and parameters can be dispersed among a number of different institutions.
-Given the wide variety of data needed for impact assessment and a range of different stakeholders involved, strong institutional arrangements serve an important function.
-They play a central role in coordinating monitoring.
-A technical coordinator, coordinating team or body is often assigned to lead MRV processes in which responsibilities have been delegated to different institutions.
-Since data can be widely dispersed between institutions, the coordinating body oversees the procedures for data collection, management and reporting.

-Countries may already have institutions in place as part of the national MRV system.
-Where this is the case, users can consider expanding the national MRV system to also monitor the impact of the policy.
-Where strong institutional arrangements do not yet exist, users can determine the governmental body with the adequate capacity and authority to be responsible for the MRV system and to establish the necessary legal arrangements.
-Institutional mandates help to strengthen the procedures and the system, and may also help secure funding from the government to ensure the continuity of the process.

-Refer to the UNFCCC Toolkit on Establishing Institutional Arrangements for National Communications and Biennial Update Reports, as well as other sources, for support on establishing or improving the institutional arrangements for a robust MRV system.

-Considerations for a robust monitoring plan

-To ensure that the monitoring plan is robust, consider including the following elements in the plan.

-- Roles and responsibilities: Identify the entity or person that is responsible for monitoring key performance indicators and parameters, and clarify the roles and responsibilities of the personnel conducting the monitoring. - Competencies: Include information about any required competencies and any training needed to ensure that personnel have necessary skills. - Methods: Explain the methods for generating, storing, collating and reporting data on monitored parameters. - Frequency: Key performance indicators and parameters can be monitored at various frequencies, such as monthly, quarterly or annually.
+- 3 Institutional arrangements for coordinated monitoring - 4 Information on key performance indicators and parameters can be dispersed among a number of different - 5 institutions.
+Given the wide variety of data needed for impact assessment and a range of different - 6 stakeholders involved, strong institutional arrangements serve an important function.
+They play a central - 7 role in coordinating monitoring.
+A technical coordinator, coordinating team or body is often assigned to - 8 lead MRV processes in which responsibilities have been delegated to different institutions.
+Since data can - 9 be widely dispersed between institutions, the coordinating body oversees the procedures for data - 10 collection, management and reporting. - 11 Countries may already have institutions in place as part of the national MRV system.
+Where this is the - 12 case, users can consider expanding the national MRV system to also monitor the impact of the policy. - 13 Where strong institutional arrangements do not yet exist, users can determine the governmental body - 14 with the adequate capacity and authority to be responsible for the MRV system and to establish the - 15 necessary legal arrangements.
+Institutional mandates help to strengthen the procedures and the system, - and may also help secure funding from the government to ensure the continuity of the process. - 17 Refer to the UNFCCC Toolkit on Establishing Institutional Arrangements for National Communications - 18 and Biennial Update Reports, as well as other sources, for support on establishing or improving the - 19 institutional arrangements for a robust MRV system. - 20 Considerations for a robust monitoring plan - 21 To ensure that the monitoring plan is robust, consider including the following elements in the plan. - Roles and responsibilities: Identify the entity or person that is responsible for monitoring key performance indicators and parameters, and clarify the roles and responsibilities of the personnel conducting the monitoring. - Competencies: Include information about any required competencies and any training needed to ensure that personnel have necessary skills. - Methods: Explain the methods for generating, storing, collating and reporting data on monitored parameters. - Frequency: Key performance indicators and parameters can be monitored at various frequencies, such as monthly, quarterly or annually.
 Determine the appropriate frequency of monitoring based on the needs of decision makers and stakeholders, cost and data availability.
 In general, the more frequent that data is collected, the more robust the assessment will be.
-Frequency of monitoring can be consistent with measurement conducted under the national MRV system. - Collecting and managing data: Identify the databases, tools or software systems that are used for collecting and managing data and information. - Quality assurance and quality control (QA/QC): Define the methods for QA/QC to ensure the quality of data enhance the confidence of the assessment results.
-Quality assurance is a planned review process conducted by personnel who are not directly involved in the data collection and processing.
-Quality control is a procedure or routine set of steps that are performed by the personnel compiling the data to ensure the quality of the data.
+Frequency of monitoring can be consistent with measurement conducted under the national MRV system. - Collecting and managing data: Identify the databases, tools or software systems that are used for collecting and managing data and information.